pkgjs/action/README.md

   test:
     uses: pkgjs/action/.github/workflows/node-test.yaml@main
     with:
-      upgradePolicy: lts           # optional
+      upgrade-policy: lts           # optional
 ```

-With the above configuration, a test matrix will be created which will included all versions that match `upgradePolicy` starting with the minimum major version defined in the `engines.node` field.
+With the above configuration, a test matrix will be created which will included all versions that match `upgrade-policy` starting with the minimum major version defined in the `engines.node` field.
 In October, 2021, the above example would yield the following versions: 16, 14, 12, 10 (see below for more examples).

 The test script will check out your repository, execute `npm install` and then execute an `npm test` using the latest Node.js version in every release line in the test matrix.